 Thanks to its carbide-tipped blade and powerful 1,800W motor, the Lumberjack TS250SL is a real workhorse that will get you through challenging projects.

 Featuring an adjustable cutting angle and height, you cut up to a maximum of 80mm depth at 0 degrees and up to 65mm at 45 degrees.
-The full-length fence and cross stop with angle scale make this model easy to use and configure.
+The full-length fence and cross stop with an angle scale make this model easy to use and configure.
 There’s also a dust extraction port for reduced debris, cleaner air and a neater workshop.

 You can easily cut through large-format materials with its full table size of 642 x 478mm.
 There is also a quick clamp rip fence to help you get larger pieces cut down quickly and safely.
 However, if you’re short on space in your workshop, take note that the extendable side tables on this model do not fold down, making it bulkier than necessary for smaller workpieces.